jrochkind/texts/search_compare/article.md

 * Does support facets, including creator, language, format, subject, pub year, db source, journal title
 * Does supply abstracts
 * Does have a 'peer reviewed only' limit.
-* Custom relevancy rankings based on discipline and individual status (faculty, student, etc) are avail, although I did not explore.
+* Custom relevancy rankings based on discipline and individual status (faculty, student, etc) are available.
+I did not explore this feature so can offer no evaluation of it.
-* a 'highlight' feature is avail, but is poorly documented and difficult to use, seems to only highlight certain metadata fields, not provide google-style highlighted fulltext snippets.
+* A 'highlight' feature is available, but is poorly documented and difficult to use.
+This feature seems to only highlight certain metadata fields, and does not provide google-style highlighted fulltext snippets.

 #### Limitations or Issues

-* Individual record response elements have many sections with same data presented many different ways, not clear where the best place to pull data out of is, response format not well documented.
-This presentation of the data in several different formats may be powerful supporting different use cases, but it's confusing and unclear how to use.
+* Individual record response elements have many sections with similar data presented in different ways, without much documentation of the different response elements.
+This makes it difficult to determine which response element will provide the best, most consistent data for a given use.
+These varying presentations of certain elements may well powerfully support complex use cases, but lack of documentation is a barrier to making such use.
 * Error messages are sometimes XML and other times HTTP status codes with HTML response bodies.
-Expected error response specs not documented.
+Expected error response specifications not documented.
-* Ran into at least one strange edge case bug, searching for a long phrase with a question mark in it resulted in strange error message.
+* During the survey, we ran into at least one strange edge case bug, searching for a long phrase with a question mark in it resulted in strange error message.
 Possibly due to undocumented escape requirements of query input?
-* multiple format/genre vocabularies are used in response, not documented what they mean or what possible the values are.
+* Multiple format/genre vocabularies are used in responses, but there is inadequate documentation defining expected values or semantics.
 * Queries with very many terms can have exceptionally long response times.
 Phrase queries with very many terms seem to sometimes return false negatives.
 * While granular citation metadata is provided, it can sometimes be incomplete for certain records and not sufficient to generate a working OpenURL.
 * There is a management interface to specify which PrimoCentral "collections" you want to include in your search.
 However, these collections are constantly changing, and I believe one must manually stay on top of changes to update one's configuration to be searching all that is available.